 Tourists Lane:

-If instead, you are shown to an Immigration Agent— your passport will be stamped with your relevant Tourist Visa information showing the date of entry, the number of days your Tourist Visa is valid & the last date you must leave Mexico.
+- Suppose you are directed to an Immigration Agent instead.
+In that case, your passport will be stamped with your relevant Tourist FMM details, indicating the date of entry, the number of days your Tourist FMM is valid, and the final date you must leave Mexico.

 Residents Lane: